casper-network/ceps/text/0058-incoming-request-qos.md

 The implementation itself is expected to reuse the existing facilities for this kind of rate limiting implemented with [CEP42](0042-network-qos.md).
 Since no deep introspection into the incoming messages is required, there is no large portion of business logic that needs to be moved into the networking component.

 A single integer value determines the amount of allowance to subtract for a given message, which is realized as a method of the `Payload` trait.
-By setting this value to `0` or `1`, different message types can be in- or excluded.
+By setting this value to `0` or `1`, different message types can be included or excluded.

 ## Drawbacks